Forget Paris poster

 The inciting incident occurs at 13 minutes when Mickey's father dies, and the airline loses his father's coffin during the flight to Paris, forcing Mickey into an unexpected crisis in a foreign city..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Mickey and Ellen spend a romantic night together in Paris.
+This illustrates the protagonist's commitment to Mickey and Ellen spend a romantic night together in Paris.
 Mickey makes the choice to pursue a real relationship with Ellen rather than just a fling, beginning a transatlantic romance., moving from reaction to action.

 The Collapse moment at 77 minutes (76% through) represents the emotional nadir.
 Here, Mickey and Ellen separate and divorce.
 The death of their marriage is complete.
-Both are miserable apart but seemingly incompatible together, representing the death of their dream of lasting love., demonstrates the protagonist at their lowest point.
+Both are miserable apart but seemingly incompatible together, representing the death of their dream of lasting love., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Mickey realizes he loves Ellen more than basketball and his career.
 He decides to make the sacrifice, understanding that real love requires compromise and putting the relationship first.
 He chooses Ellen over refereeing., demonstrating the transformation achieved throughout the journey.